pawelszymanski/civilization/DEV.md

 - Canvas: make tile background move to match translate

 ## DONE
+- create sample map and put it in main menu
+- right click to remove selected world builder tool
 - add tile feature / resource / improvement validation
 - fix tile pipes not to execute all the time
 - restore font awesome